Smart Manufacturing and Advanced Robotics Training (SMART)

 The project works with industry partners to gather data, develop assessments, and review and update training materials, classroom curricula, and competition activities.

-Participants in the project have the opportunity to earn micro-certifications that lead to industry-recognized certifications.
+Participants in the project have the opportunity to earn micro-certifications that lead to industry-driven certifications.